Mamallapuram – The Workshop of the Pallavas

 In the Kali yuga, Singham Nayadu the zamindar of Vellugotivaru ruled here.
 In that time, during a famine, many artificers resorted hither, and wrought on the mountain a variety of works, during two or three years.
 Ignorant people term these works of Vishvakarma, but mark of chisel tell otherwise.
 Besides Singahama Nayadu built a palace, remains of which are above the hill.

-The another version of sthalapurana is found in the Seven Pagodas by M W Carr.
+Version 2 – This another version of sthalapurana is found in the Seven Pagodas by M W Carr.
 This was also told to be included in the Brahmanda Purana, under Kshetrakakhanda, chapter 93-100 as Mallapurimahatmya.
 As mentioned, above the chapter 93-100 of Brahmanda Purana does not narrate any such story as mentioned in these sthalapuranas.
 The brief account of this sthalapurana is as below:

-Version 2 – Once upon a time, Narada got disassociated from meditation and became impure.
+Once upon a time, Narada got disassociated from meditation and became impure.
 Narada decided to perform a penance and departed to Meru mountain to perform the same.
 Narada found many sages on the mountain and asked them their permission to perform his penance.
 The sages told him about his father, Brahma, how he faced a similar situation earlier.
 Brahma, by Atri’s curse, got disturbed in his mind, and on advice of Madhava, performed the difficult penance at Brahmashrama on the Meru mountain.